-His was just right off the bat.
-When they say I don't know anything about the workings of democracy, politically, I know so damn much more than the average fellow, but what's his name never stopped talking about that lieutenant generalcy.
+When they said I didn't know anything about the workings of democracy, politically, I know so damn much more than the average fellow.
+But what's his name never stopped talking about that lieutenant generalcy.
 After I was secretary of state he still talked about it and still thought it was unconstitutional.

+Pogue: I heard him make a speech opposing the grade of permanent general in which he said-you'd taught him some culture-he said, "The greatest general that ever lived was beaten by a lieutenant general."
+You see, he stayed off that Southern stuff.
-Well he never dropped it and he seemed to be convinced that it was unconstitutional.

-And he took that long list we were making-and they made too many of them and they have too many of them now-and it stuck in his mind.
-He was licked and I said, "Senator, I am sorry about this, you are utterly sincere in opposing this thing as unconstitutional and I just don't see it at all."
-I said, "It is almost as bad as the President who took such violent objection to Brigadier Generals who cost twenty-five dollars a month and a thirty-five cent flag."
-(Chuckles) I used to hit Mr. Roosevelt with that.
-If it was a certain job, it didn't cost him anything.
-On a post-I don't know which it was or vice-versa-it was twenty-five dollars a month when I was made a Brigadier General.
-That was my profitable pay.
-I was on a post and I don't think I got the twenty-five.
+But he never dropped it and he seemed to believe that it was unconstitutional.
+And he took that long list we were making at that time, when they made too many of them, and they have too many of them now-and it just stuck in his mind.
+He was licked, but I said, "Senator, I am sorry about this.
+You are utterly sincere in opposing this thing as unconstitutional and I just don't see it at all."
+I said, "It is almost as bad as the president who took such violent objection to a brigadier general who cost twenty-five dollars a month and a thirty-five cent flag."
+[Chuckles]

+I used to hit Mr. Roosevelt with that.
+If it was a certain job, it didn't cost them anything.
+But if he was on a post-I don't know which it was, or vice-versa-it was twenty-five dollars a month.
+When I became brigadier general, that was my profitable pay.
+But I was on a post and I don't think I got the twenty-five dollars.
 I used to take after Mr. Roosevelt on that and he would get so damn mad at me.

-I would feel out these things until I got some particular thing.
-My closest shave was with Connolly and not until he said I didn't understand the historical significance of the grade of lieutenant general did I nail him.
-And he admitted I had him, but he never admitted the thing was constitutional.
+I would feel out on these things until I got some particular thing.
+But my closest shave was with Connally, and not until he said I didn't understand the historical significance of the grade of lieutenant general did I nail him.
+And he admitted I had him, but he never admitted that the thing was . . .